 Rapid Response Data Science

-This joint session of the ADSA Annual Meeting and the Data Science Leadership Summit will act as a launching point for partnership commitments and future coordination to establish the foundation and strategic path toward a data science rapid response to crises.
+In October 2020, we held a joint session between the ADSA Annual Meeting and the Data Science Leadership Summit on Rapid Response Data Science.
+Spurred by our collective experiences with COVID-19, and a desire to see more coordinated data science responses to future crises, this session served as a launching point for partnership commitments and future coordination to establish the foundation and strategic path toward a data science rapid response network.

 Eric Kolaczyk is a Professor of Statistics, in the Department of Mathematics and Statistics, a founding member of the Faculty of Computing and Data Sciences, and Director of the Hariri Institute for Computing at Boston University.
 He is also affiliated with the Division of Systems Engineering, the Programs in Bioinformatics and in Computational Neuroscience, and the BU URBAN program.
 His research is focused at the point where statistical theory and methods support human endeavors enabled by computing and engineered systems, frequently from a network-based perspective of systems science.
 He develops novel methodologies for design, representation, modeling, inference, prediction, and uncertainty quantification foundational to new paradigms for data measurement and analysis.
 He has published nearly 100 articles, including several books on the topic of network analysis.
 As an associate editor, he has served on the boards of JASA and JRSS-B in statistics, IEEE IP and TNSE in engineering, and SIMODS in mathematics.
 He formerly served as co-chair of the NAS Roundtable on Data Science Education.
 He is an elected fellow of the AAAS, ASA, and IMS, an elected senior member of the IEEE, and an elected member of the ISI.